JohanHorsmans/cds-language-exam-2021/assignment_6/README.md

 <!-- METHODS -->
 ## Methods
 The problem of the assignment relates to classifying complex textual data using, respectively, a logistic regression- and a deep learning classifier.
 For both models, I preprocess the data and split it into a training- and testing set (with 25% of the sentences allocated to the testing-set).
 For the logistic regression classifier, I use the LogisticRegression-model from the sklearn.linear_model module.
-For the deep learning classifier, I utilize the pretrained GloVe-word embeddings.
+For the deep learning classifier, I utilize the pretrained [_GloVe word-embeddings_](https://nlp.stanford.edu/projects/glove/).

 A word embedding is essentially just a large vector representing words’ location in an abstract word-space, where closely related words will be placed close to each other.
 Such a mathematical representation of words, conceptually, means that if one, e.g., used the word embedding for king and subtracted the embedding for man and added the embedding for woman, one would end up with the word embedding for queen, i.e.: